Caconoutt/atriumdb/DEPLOYMENT.md

 docker compose exec atriumdb-api touch /data/atriumdb/_wtest
 # must fail with "Read-only file system"
 ```

+* `docker compose exec atriumdb-api <cmd>` — runs `<cmd>` inside the *already
+  running* container. (`exec` needs the container up; `run` would start a
+  throwaway second one, which is not what you want here.)
+* `ls -l /data/atriumdb` — the container-side end of the bind mount.
+You must
+  see `meta/` and `tsc/`.
+An empty listing means the host path in `.env` does not
+  exist and Docker silently created an empty directory in its place — fix
+  `ATRIUMDB_DATASET_PATH` and re-run `docker compose up -d atriumdb-api`.
+Seeing
+  the dataset's *parent* contents instead means the path is one level too high.
+* `touch /data/atriumdb/_wtest` — deliberately tries to write.
+It **must** fail
+  with `Read-only file system`.
+Failure is the pass condition: it proves the
+  `:ro` flag is in effect and no container can modify patient data.
+If it
+  succeeds, the mount lost its `:ro` — stop and fix that before going further
+  (and delete the stray `_wtest` file it created).

 Then run the route checks in §5.
 Do this **before** starting the other three
 services — a dataset-path mistake surfaces here in seconds, versus as an opaque